-Advantages Comments / Discussion The SP need only be registered in a single federation.
+Advantages Comments / Discussion To improve availability, it might be advisable to operate multiple redundant Service Providers.
+The SP need only be registered in a single federation.
 As the proxy is operated only in one single country, it probably will have to be registered only in a single federation even though the actual services behind the proxy might be operated in various countries.
 SP can still be configured for different applications with different attribute needs.
 Therefore, the proxy is transparent for the user.
 Depending on the SAML implementation, each virtual/logical Service Provider can be configured individually for each service it protects.
 From a user's point of view, there are no drawbacks regarding data protection and transparency.